Pretty-Good-Freedom-Tech/grapevine-modular-structure/interpretation-engine/nostr/README.md

   const valid2 = validateParameters(request) // see below
   if (!valid2) {
     // console.log(validate2.errors)
-    return result = errorInvalidParameters() // option: incorporate validate.errors into the response }
+    return errorInvalidParameters() // option: incorporate validate.errors into the response }
   /*********** DONE WITH VALIDATION ***************/